 - 1. Transfers of LTA assigned to LCMA 3 may only be made to individuals/entities with a federal lobster permit. - 2.
 Partial transfers of LTA assigned to LCMA 3, whether federally permitted or dually federally-permitted/state-licensed, shall involve a minimum of ten (10) LTA units (i.e. lobster traps), and occur in minimum units of ten (10) LTA units thereafter, until the remaining LTA is less than ten (10) lobster traps. - 3.
 If LTA assigned to LCMA 3 falls below ten (10) lobster traps, and the holder wishes to transfer the LTA, the entire allocation must be transferred in a single transaction, and the lobster trap allocation transferor shall be prohibited from participation in the LCMA 3 commercial lobster trap fishery until such time as said individual/entity re-acquires LTA assigned to LCMA 3. - 4.
-All transfers of LCMA 3 LTAs, including all partial and full trap allocation transfers and all transfers associated with the sale of a business, shall be subject to a 10% conservation tax.
+All transfers of LCMA 3 LTAs, including all partial and full trap allocation transfers and all transfers associated with the sale of a business, shall be subject to a ten percent (10%) conservation tax.
 The tax shall be applied to each and every LTA transfer, including all initial transfers and any/all subsequent transfers.
-Transfers of less than ten lobster traps shall be prohibited. - 5.
+Transfers of less than ten (10) lobster traps shall be prohibited. - 5.
 The maximum allowable LTA assigned to LCMA 3 shall be two thousand (2,000) traps.
-An LCMA 3 LTA transferee may engage in any number of transfers, provided that the total number of traps held at any one time does not exceed two thousand (2,000). - 6.
-Active Trap Cap for LCMA 3:
+An LCMA 3 LTA transferee may engage in any number of transfers, provided that the total number of traps held at any one time does not exceed two thousand (2,000).

-Trap Cap
+6. Active Trap Cap for LCMA 3:

-2,000
+Year Trap Cap Year 0 2,000

-1,900
+Year 1 1,900

-1,805
+Year 2 1,805

-1,715
+Year 3 1,715

-1,629
+Year 4 1,629

-1,548
+Year 5 1,548

-This schedule assumes that NOAA Fisheries will implement a 2,000 trap cap with the next set of federal rules and phase in a 25% trap cut during the next five years.
+This schedule assumes that NOAA Fisheries will implement a two thousand (2,000) trap cap with the next set of federal rules and phase in a twenty-five percent (25%) trap cut during the next five (5) years.